-Our purpose, to build trust in society and solve important problems, combined with our values, provide the highest level guide for our behaviours and actions.
-Equally important is our infrastructure for sound governance, independence, ethics and compliance.
-Read more about our approach to ethics and business conduct.
+Our purpose is to build trust in society and solve important problems.
+This, combined with our values, guides our behaviour and actions.
+Our infrastructure for sound governance, independence, ethics and compliance is equally important.

-Over the past year, our priority has been our people: keeping them safe, protecting jobs, looking after their wellbeing, providing opportunities to learn and grow, and continuing to build a diverse and inclusive workforce.
+Our priority is our people - keeping them safe, protecting jobs, looking after their wellbeing, providing opportunities to learn and grow, and continuing to build a diverse and inclusive workforce.

-At PwC, we also recognised that as we continue to evolve as a business we had to upskill our workforce, so we’ve been on a digital transformation journey to change the way we work, while creating space for our people to learn, build and scale innovation.
+As we evolve as a business we’re also upskilling our people.
+We’ve been on a digital transformation journey to change the way we work - creating space for our people to learn, build and scale innovation.

-At PwC, the biggest impact we make comes from the work we do every day, helping clients navigate many of the complex systems - capital markets, tax and economies - that underpin society.
-We help clients to operate within these systems effectively.
-We believe we have a responsibility to also help these systems evolve so that they benefit communities and society more widely.
+Our impact comes from the work we do every day, helping clients navigate many of the complex systems - capital markets, tax and economies - that underpin society.
+We believe we also have a responsibility to help these systems evolve, so they benefit communities and society more widely.

-Success is no longer measured by finances alone, but by how well you prepare for and adapt to the realities of a highly dynamic world.
+Success is no longer measured by just financial success, but how well you prepare for and adapt to a highly dynamic world.
 Continual innovation is needed to inspire and lead positive change throughout business communities.
-From net zero to the circular economy, environmental, social and governance (ESG) is an approach that enables us all to take bold steps forward.
-PwC brings together an unexpected and dynamic combination of talent and technology- to help clients drive their ESG strategy into the heart of their business.
+At PwC we bring together an unexpected and dynamic combination of talent and technology - to help our clients drive their Environmental, Social and Governance (ESG) strategy into the heart of their business.